Risk, Society and Governance (RIS515)

 Assignment

-1 assignment in groups must be passed before the exam.
+1 assignment in groups must be approved in order to get access to the exam.

 Course teacher(s)